alexanderluna/alexanderluna.github.io/_posts/unix/2018-10-13-make-bundler-faster-with-docker.md

 ```

 We can use that path to mount our volume and persist any downloaded gem for
 future use.
-For that we add a named volume to our **docker-compose** file:
+For that we add our named volume to the **docker-compose.yml** file:

 ```yaml
 version: '2'